Why Teens Need Privacy: Understanding the Importance

 Respecting Boundaries: Why Teens Need Privacy to Build Trust

-Respecting a teenager’s need for privacy is not merely about physical space; it’s about respecting their emotional and psychological boundaries as well.
+Respecting a teenager’s need for privacy is not merely about physical space.
+It’s also about respecting their emotional and psychological boundaries.
 This includes:

 • Refraining from reading their diaries.